mridoni/gix/doc/gixsql.md

 GixSQL is an ESQL preprocessor and a series of runtime libraries to enable GnuCOBOL to access ODBC, MySQL and PostgreSQL databases.

-It originated as a (private) fork of OceSQL but has been almost completely rewritten: while the semantics related to the GnuCOBOL interface are similar and several support functions have been kept, the parser, scanner and library frameworks have been developed in C++ and have a different organization, with dynamically loadable modules as "database drivers".
+It originated as a (private) fork of [ocesql](https://github.com/GitMensch/Open-COBOL-ESQL) but has been almost completely rewritten: while the semantics related to the GnuCOBOL interface are similar and several support functions have been kept, the parser, scanner and library frameworks have been developed in C++ and have a different organization, with dynamically loadable modules as "database drivers".

 The core of GixSQL has been incorporated in a more generic "preprocessing library" (libgixpp) that is used in Gix-IDE to parse COBOL files and derive some metadata used for navigation and debugging.